|

 vacating candidate.
 This preserves the wishes of

-the voters and avoids costly by-elections and
+the voters, and it avoids costly and disruptive

 The major electoral